matheusalb/IHS/L1/README.md

-# Snake10
+# Data Bank
-*Project of a bootloader for the discipline of software infrastructure at UFPE - Snake game in assembly x86*
+*Project for the discipline of Interface Hardware-Software at UFPE - a data bank in assembly x86*

 To build this code you need to have NASM and QEMU installed